|

 bookshops without ever finding a single book that betrayed a

+hint of any of this.
 Trial records disappear.
 Original accounts of visions disappear.

 Books disappear.
 Paintings disappear.
 Recods of clerical crimes